Strigida/100-Days-of-Code-May-2020/README.md

 I missed the small challenges in the algorithm section of freeCodeCamp.org, so spent a little time there, today, as well as working on the visual side of the web app I'm working on, at the moment.
 I'm taking my time on it, as I do enjoy the design side of things :)

 ---
+## Day 25: Algorithms, ect.
+*5/29/2020*

+---
+Finished an algorithm I had to leave undone last night, and worked on web app visuals.

+---